chriha/pro-cli/README.md

 - initialize and start whole environments (web server, database, caching, mail server, RabbitMQ, etc.) in seconds
 - install projects with a single command by using [installation scripts](https://github.com/chriha/pro-cli/wiki/Using-the-install-command-and-scripts)
 - every developer is using the exact same environment and tools
-- no need to install multiple versions for each tool locally, just use the `project` command
+- no need to install multiple versions for each tool locally
-- reduce amount of necessary commands for each developer
+- reduce amount of necessary commands for each developer, just use the `project` command
 - add custom commands to your project via [scripts](https://github.com/chriha/pro-cli/wiki/Using-the-install-command-and-scripts)
 - simple access to log files; tail and concat all or just specific systems
 - use the `project` command everywhere in your project, not only in your root